contactandyc/another-c-library/12_red_black_tree.md

   }
 ```

-If the parent is black we are done as having a red leaf following a black parent is always valid.
+If the parent is black, we are done as having a red leaf following a black parent is always valid.
 ```c
   if(parent->color == BLACK)
     break;
 ```

-The parent is valid and it must be red (as it must be red or black and it was determined to not be black in the last block of code).
-It is a violation of the red black tree to have two red nodes in a row.
+The parent is valid, and it must be red (as it must be red or black, and it was determined to not be black in the last block of code).
+It is a violation of the red-black tree to have two red nodes in a row.
 Get the grandparent (the parent's parent).
 ```c
   grandparent = parent->parent;
 ```

-The red black tree insert operation consider's the node's uncle's color.
+The red-black tree insert operation considers the node's uncle's color.
 The uncle would be the grandparent's other child.
 If the grandparent->left == parent, then the uncle is the right node.
 Otherwise, the uncle is the left node.
 The else block is a mirror of the if block, switching every instance of left with right.
 ```c
   if(grandparent->left == parent) {
     uncle = grandparent->right;